 Realize that there will be an re-adjustment period for you, and for everyone.

 Even though you have not experienced what I did coming back from Arizona before, this analogy might help:

 Our bodies get used to a baseline.
 Have you ever played music really loud in the car and it seemed fine.
 Then you got out of the car.
 When you got back in and turned the music on– it seemed like it was BLASTING — even though it was at the same volume as before when you thought it sounded fine then.
 Your brain gets used to having less noise.

+My time in Arizona was only 6 weeks, and we have been living this way for over a year now.
 We will emerge at different paces.
 You may want to run around hugging everyone, but I’d ask you to consider starting small — you may find yourself more overwhelmed than you realize.
 This will also help your friends who know they will find themselves overwhelmed.

 Consider increasing things slowly

 As I said — I returned to everything immediately.
 I wish I had slowly re-introduced things to my life such as: